suyashXD/GoogleConnect/README.md

+# GoogleConnect
-# GoogleConnect is currently a Google-Apps-Script script to sync your google sheets to google calendar.
+GoogleConnect is a Google-Apps-Script script to sync your google sheets to google calendar.